 [T]he use of multiple trustees can present problems.
 Unless a statute or the trust instrument provides otherwise, all trustees must agree, since unanimity among trustees is normally required.
-Furthermore, unless a statute or the trust instrument otherwise. provides trustee may be liable for any loss arising from action taken by a majority of the trustees.
+Furthermore, unless a statute the trust instrument or provides otherwise, each trustee may be liable for any loss arising from action taken by a majority of the trustees.
 Usually these problems can be anticipated by appropriate provisions in the trust instrument to the effect that a majority vote of the trustees is to control and that a trustee is not to be liable if he specifically dissents from the decision of the majority.
-Delegation of trustee powers authorized, may be nevertheless the trustee may not be relieved of liability for actions taken pursuant to the delegation.
+Delegation of trustee powers may be authorized, but nevertheless the trustee may not be relieved of liability for actions taken pursuant to the delegation.